paymill/paymill-documentation/guides/reference/bridge-payframe.html.md

 <div class="important">
   We strongly suggest setting a Content-Security-Policy header to control where scripts or iframes are allowed to be loaded from or connect to.
 For example:
   <br>
-  `default-src 'self'; frame-src 'self' bridge.paymill.com; script-src 'self' bridge.paymill.com; connect-src 'self' *.paymill.com`
+  'default-src 'self'; frame-src 'self' bridge.paymill.com bridge.paymill.de; script-src 'self' bridge.paymill.com bridge.paymill.de; connect-src 'self' *.paymill.com *.paymill.de'
 </div>